Note: This feature requires Vault Enterprise Plus.

 To use this feature, you must have an active or trial license for Vault Enterprise.
 To start a trial, contact HashiCorp sales.

 Entropy augmentation allows Vault Enterprise to supplement its system entropy with entropy from an external cryptography module.
 Designed to operate in environments where alignment with cryptographic regulations like NIST SP800-90B is required or when augmented entropy from external sources such as hardware true random number generators (TRNGs) or quantum computing TRNGs are desirable, augmented entropy replaces system entropy when performing random number operations on critical security parameters (CSPs).

 These CSPs have been selected from our previous work in evaluating Vault for conformance with FIPS 140-2 guidelines for key storage and key transport and include the following:

-- Vault’s master key
+- Vault’s root key

 - Keyring encryption keys

 - Auto Unseal recovery keys

 - TLS private keys for inter-node and inter cluster communication (HA leader, raft, and replication)

 - Enterprise MFA TOTP token keys

 - Root tokens